Exclusive: House Ethics Committee requests interview with witness in Gaetz probe - KESQ

 Committee investigators have yet to reach out to several key witnesses at the center of the federal sex-trafficking probe, including the woman who was just 17 years old when she allegedly had sex with Gaetz, or an ex-girlfriend who testified before the grand jury and was considered a key witness for the government, according to two sources familiar with the investigation.

-Investigators for the panel have also not requested to interview Gaetz’s longtime friend and convicted fraudster, Joel Greenberg, who cooperated extensively in the Justice Department’s sex-trafficking probe into Gaetz, according to the source familiar with the investigation.
+Investigators for the panel have also not requested to interview Gaetz’s longtime friend and convicted fraudster, Joel Greenberg, who cooperated extensively in the Justice Department’s sex-trafficking probe into Gaetz, according to one of the sources familiar with the investigation.

 Greenberg is currently serving an eleven year sentence after pleading guilty to six charges including sex trafficking and fraud.
 Federal prosecutors in his case have said that Greenberg has been cooperative with investigators, as outlined in his plea agreement.

-Note: This story has been updated with a comment from Republican Florida Rep. Matt Gaetz.